 The European powers have shared out most of South East Asia amongst themselves. click to view

-Much of East Asia has been torn apart by a succession of great wars.
-China was engulfed in continuous civil warfare from 1916 onwards, first between the various warlords who had divided the country between them (1916-26) and then between Nationalists and Communists (1926-37).
+In the past decades, much of East Asia has been torn apart by a succession of great wars.
+China was engulfed in civil warfare from 1916 onwards, first between the various warlords who had divided the country between them (1916-26) and then between Nationalists and Communists (1926-37).
 Then Japan, having secured control of Manchuria, launched a major invasion of China, which convulsed much of that country in more bitter fighting (1937-45).
 Between 1941 and 1945 Japan contrived to involve herself in a war for the Pacific with the USA and her Allies in World War 2; this only ended in her becoming the first country in the world to have an A-bomb dropped on her soil.
 In the post-war years, the civil war in China flared up again, ending in the Communist takeover of the whole country in 1949 (except Taiwan).
 Korea was torn apart by a terrible war between the Communists of the North, supported by China, and the people of the South, supported by America and her UN Allies (1950-52).
 Finally, since 1955 Vietnam has experienced almost continual war against her colonial masters, France.

 The Communist Party now rules China. click to view